M-O-S-E-S/atlas/README.md

 Central Florida and the U.S. Army's Army Research Laboratory Simulation and Training Technology Center (under the Military Open Simulator Enterprise Strategy, or MOSES, program).
 Individual contributors can be found in the CONTRIBUTORS.txt file included in this archive.
+Build instructions can be found in the README.txt.